 The WordPress editor and LearnPress course editor are identical.
-This gives LearnPress an edge over other platforms with complicated interfaces.
+This, therefore, gives LearnPress an edge over other platforms with complicated interfaces.

-You can split your new course into sections.
-And break the section down into lessons.
+Furthermore, you can split your new course into sections and also break the section down into lessons.

 Scroll down further to set the course duration, pricing, maximum number of students to take the course, method of assessment, etc.